 So what’s the story behind Hoccer?
 Created by a small group of developers, Hoccer’s first Android and iPhone version, ‘Hoccer classic’, was launched in 2009.
 In 2010 the Berlin-based team incorporated the project and founded Hoccer GmbH.
 Since a major update of the app in December 2011 and the release of ‘Hoccer XO’ in 2013, the young company now counts over two million downloads so far.

-Nice to know: Hoccer’s end-to-end encryption technology ensures that only you and the intended receivers can decipher the message.
-Even Hoccer isn’t capable to read your messages.
+A nice to know is that Hoccer’s end-to-end encryption technology ensures that only you and the intended receivers can decipher the message.
+Even Hoccer isn’t able to read your messages.
 In addition, the encrypted information that you transfer to others stays on Hoccer’s servers only for the time until the recipient has received your message.

 By the way: If you’d like to stay up-to-date with acquisitions, funding and other interesting opportunities, make sure to subscribe to our free weekly EU-Startups Newsletter!